Snowing222/Dogbreed-Finder/README.md

 User Story - What I want to test:

 Homepage.test.js
-- [] Home page should render search bar
 - [] When page first load.
 Home page should render list of dogbreeds
 - [] User should filter the list of breeds with simple substring matching.
 - [] When search Term is empty.
 Homepage should return a list of dogbreeds.

 Searchbar.test.js
-- [] Search bar should change input
+- [x] Search bar should render input field

 UseHomepage.test.js
 - [x] Should call url and fetch list of dogbreed.